partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 DLC: Actually, I have a sweet present for you!

-DLC: Use the D pad up and down, and the A button to choose.
+DLC: Use the D-pad up and down, and the A button to choose.
 When you're ready to quit, use the B button.

 - Make stickers from your memories
 - Make a sticker with Barley